longyuxi/dew-lover/README.md

 - (12/5/2020) Ran de novo assebmlies on LE-Gal4 and PAS-Gal4 with megahit.
 They have shown promising results.
 - (12/7/2020) Downloaded GATK to tools
 - (12/7/2020) Installed GNU Parallel through conda
+- (12/9/2020) Discussed BLAST result with Janice and Hector